 Carlton Ware made other toy tea sets but that is another story.
 It appears that on all of the pottery's children's tea ware, only the teapot is backstamped, presumably to keep production costs and price down.
-This unusual and large rubber stamped mark, shown right, gives the name of the manufacturer as Wiltshaw & Robinson, makers of Carlton Ware.
+This unusual and large rubber stamped mark, shown right, gives the name of the manufacturer as Wiltshaw & Robinson, the makers of Carlton Ware.
 As on the box, the stamp says Our Treasures TOY TEA SETS but adds British Made and a Registered Number, too indistinct to read, but I can tell you that it is 796919, which was registered in October 1934.

 The BUNNY tea set has been found in pink, blue and yellow.

 If you have either of these delightful sets in other colours or sizes do let us know, especially if you have a boxed set for six.

 The arrival of the set for sale on the Internet coincided with another here at Carlton Towers!

 An abandoned cat moved in and shortly afterwards, under a bed, delivered us six kittens!
 You can see that already they have taken to books as three of them squeezed into a bookcase. ❑